nicolasm/lastfm-export/README.md

 # lastfm-export
-### Export your Last.fm tracks and import it into a MySQL database
+### Export your Last.fm tracks and import them into a MySQL database

 This script imports your Last.fm listening history inside a MySQL database.